Translating between implicit and explicit versions of proof

 from these types.

-We illustrate this in the Test
+We illustrate this in the Test module, which includes placeholders to declare

 a (possibly exported) formula and certificate, and call the kernel, instantiated